boc-tothefuture/openhab-jruby/docs/examples.md

 ### Use timers

-Timers are created using {after} with an easier way to specify when it should execute, based on [duration](docs/usage/misc/time.md#Durations) syntax, e.g. `10.minutes` instead of using ZonedDateTime.
+Timers are created using {after after} with an easier way to specify when it should execute, based on [duration](docs/usage/misc/time.md#Durations) syntax, e.g. `10.minutes` instead of using ZonedDateTime.

 ```ruby